The Fourier Coefficients of a Metaplectic Eisenstein Distribution on the Double Cover of SL$(3)$ over $\mathbb{Q}$: Introduction

-In this paper we use the results established in \cite{K18} to compute all of the Fourier coefficients of a minimal parabolic Eisenstein series on the double cover of SL$(3)$ over $\mathbb{Q}$, as opposed to a number field containing $\mathbb{Q}(i)$.
-We will now describe some of the notable features of this work.
-Theorem \ref{theorem:Constant} includes an explicit formula for the constant term.
-Proposition \ref{metawhitwell} contains the formula for the non-degenerate Fourier coefficient and the results of Subsection \ref{sec:BBFHform} express the unramified $p$-parts in the style of \cite{BBFH07}.
-Finally, Subsection \ref{ssec:Sigma4} contains formulas for the ramified parts $(p=2)$ of the non-degenerate Fourier coefficients.
+We will now highlight some of the notable features of this work.
+Theorem \ref{theorem:Constant} includes an explicit formula for the constant term, which can be used to determine the poles of the Eisenstein series.
+Proposition \ref{metawhitwell} contains the formula for the non-degenerate Fourier coefficients and the results of Subsection \ref{sec:BBFHform} express the unramified $p$-parts in the style of Brubaker-Bump-Friedberg-Hoffstein \cite{BBFH07}.
+Subsection \ref{ssec:Sigma4} contains formulas for the ramified parts $(p=2)$ of the non-degenerate Fourier coefficients.
 It would be interesting to know if these ramified coefficients also admit a combinatorial description in the style of \cite{BBFH07}.

-We would also like to mention that this computation is performed in the context of automorphic distributions.
-This should be advantageous for studying certain Archimedean integrals as demonstrated by Miller and Schmid \cite{MS12}.